po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

   * 🔑 Navigate to `07-Ins_Update-Delete` and run `npm start` from the command line.

-  * 🔑 Make a PUT request to `localhost:3001/api/books/9780201896831` with the following JSON data as the body of the request in Insomnia Core:
+  * 🔑 Make a PUT request to `localhost:3001/api/books/9780201896831` with the following JSON data as the body of the request in Insomnia:

     ```json
     {